eagraves14/eagraves14/Capstone2/README.md

 ![JobRole_table](reports/figures/AttritionByJobRole.png)

+## Feature Engineering

+*Ordinal categorical variables*: Certain fields were treated as ordinal categorical variables, such as some of the survey response fields (where the responses range from 1 to 4).
+However, certain survey questions showed little difference in attrition rate among values from 2-4, but had a much higher attrition probability for a response of 1; these were binary encoded as 0 for a response of 1, or 1 for a response of greater than 1.

+*Nominal categorical variables*: Nominal categorical variables were encoded using dummy encoding.
+I reviewed which value was "lost" from each feature in the process to confirm that it was not a value that was strongly associated with higher likelihood of attrition based on EDA, so our interpretation of the model would remain intuitive.
+For example, the value "lost" from the BusinessTravel feature was "Non-Travel," which is the value least positively associated with attrition.

+*Numeric variables*: Numerical fields such as age, monthly income, total working years, etc. were scaled using a power transformer due to their long-tailed distributions.

+See the relevant notebooks for greater detail.

 ## Modeling & Predicting

 This exercise was a binary classification problem, so I primarily explored a logistic regression and a random forest classifier.
 I also used Pycaret to quickly check other models.